deadlydog/deadlydog.github.io/_posts/2013-06-19-powershell-ise-multiline-comment-and-uncomment-done-right-and-other-ise-gui-must-haves.md

   7. Find/Replace window does not have an option to wrap around the end of the file; it will only search down or up depending on if the Search Up checkbox is checked ([go up-vote to get this added](https://connect.microsoft.com/PowerShell/feedback/details/790583/windows-powershell-ise-add-wrap-around-option-to-find-replace-dialogues)).
   8. Can’t simply use Ctrl+F3 to search for the current/selected word/text; you have to use the actual Find window ([go up-vote to get this added](https://connect.microsoft.com/PowerShell/feedback/details/790584/windows-powershell-ise-add-keyboard-shortcuts-for-finding-text-in-a-file)).
   9. When you perform an undo/redo, the caret and view don’t jump to the text being undone/redone, so if the text being changed is outside of the viewable area you can’t see what is being changed ([up-vote to get this fixed](https://connect.microsoft.com/PowerShell/feedback/details/790586/windows-powershell-ise-caret-and-view-do-not-jump-to-text-being-undone-redone)).
- 10. &#160; Can not re-arrange tabs; you have to close and reopen them if you want to change their order ([go up-vote to get this added](https://connect.microsoft.com/PowerShell/feedback/details/790585/windows-powershell-ise-add-ability-to-rearrange-tabs)).
+ 10. Can not re-arrange tabs; you have to close and reopen them if you want to change their order ([go up-vote to get this added](https://connect.microsoft.com/PowerShell/feedback/details/790585/windows-powershell-ise-add-ability-to-rearrange-tabs)).
- 11. &#160; The intellisense sometimes becomes intermittent or stops all together and you have to restart ISE ([go up-vote to get this fixed](https://connect.microsoft.com/PowerShell/feedback/details/772736/powershell-ise-v3-rtm-intellisense-does-not-show-up-consistently)).
+ 11. The intellisense sometimes becomes intermittent or stops all together and you have to restart ISE ([go up-vote to get this fixed](https://connect.microsoft.com/PowerShell/feedback/details/772736/powershell-ise-v3-rtm-intellisense-does-not-show-up-consistently)).
- 12. &#160; Double-clicking a cmdlet or variable name does not select the entire cmdlet/variable name; e.g. doesn’t fully select “Get-Help” or “$variable” ([go up-vote to get this added](https://connect.microsoft.com/PowerShell/feedback/details/790661/windows-powershell-ise-double-click-should-select-entire-cmdlet-variable-name)).
+ 12. Double-clicking a cmdlet or variable name does not select the entire cmdlet/variable name; e.g. doesn’t fully select “Get-Help” or “$variable” ([go up-vote to get this added](https://connect.microsoft.com/PowerShell/feedback/details/790661/windows-powershell-ise-double-click-should-select-entire-cmdlet-variable-name)).

-It took me all of 5 minutes to say “ISE is not a mature enough editor for me”; I guess I’ve been spoiled by working in Visual Studio for so many years.&#160; So I went and found [PowerGUI](http://powergui.org/index.jspa), which was pretty good and I liked it quite a bit at first.&#160; It’s been a while since I’ve used it so honestly I can’t remember all of the reasons why I decided to switch away from it.&#160; I remember one problem of having to constantly start a new PS session in order to pick up changes to functions that I made (I think they had a button for that at least), as well as intellisense not being reliable, and having problems with debugging.&#160; Anyways, I decided to switch to [PowerShellPlus](http://www.idera.com/productssolutions/freetools/powershellplus) and was much happier with it.&#160; It still wasn’t perfect; I still had problems with intellisense and debugging, but I was still happy.&#160; I especially liked that I could search for and download other people’s script easily from it, which is great for learning.&#160; As I kept using it though, it kept taking longer and longer to load.&#160; After about 3 months I found myself waiting about a minute for it to open, and then once it was open, another 15 seconds or so to open all of my previously open tabs; and I have an SSD.&#160; So I thought I would give ISE another shot, mainly because it is already installed by default and I now know that I can customize it somewhat with the add-ons.
+It took me all of 5 minutes to say “ISE is not a mature enough editor for me”; I guess I’ve been spoiled by working in Visual Studio for so many years.
+So I went and found [PowerGUI](http://powergui.org/index.jspa), which was pretty good and I liked it quite a bit at first.
+It’s been a while since I’ve used it so honestly I can’t remember all of the reasons why I decided to switch away from it.
+I remember one problem of having to constantly start a new PS session in order to pick up changes to functions that I made (I think they had a button for that at least), as well as intellisense not being reliable, and having problems with debugging.
+Anyways, I decided to switch to [PowerShellPlus](http://www.idera.com/productssolutions/freetools/powershellplus) and was much happier with it.
+It still wasn’t perfect; I still had problems with intellisense and debugging, but I was still happy.
+I especially liked that I could search for and download other people’s script easily from it, which is great for learning.
+As I kept using it though, it kept taking longer and longer to load.
+After about 3 months I found myself waiting about a minute for it to open, and then once it was open, another 15 seconds or so to open all of my previously open tabs; and I have an SSD.
+So I thought I would give ISE another shot, mainly because it is already installed by default and I now know that I can customize it somewhat with the add-ons.

-&#160;

 ## Other Must Have ISE GUI Add-ons

-After looking for not too long, I found posts on [the PowerShell Team’s blog](http://blogs.msdn.com/b/powershell/) which address the [Save All](http://blogs.msdn.com/b/powershell/archive/2010/06/05/save-all-powershell-ise-files-for-thor-s-sake.aspx) and [Save/Restore ISE State](http://blogs.msdn.com/b/powershell/archive/2010/06/05/export-and-import-powershell-ise-opened-files.aspx) issues (#2 and #3 in my list above).&#160; These are must haves, and I provide them alongside my code in the last section below.
+After looking for not too long, I found posts on [the PowerShell Team’s blog](http://blogs.msdn.com/b/powershell/) which address the [Save All](http://blogs.msdn.com/b/powershell/archive/2010/06/05/save-all-powershell-ise-files-for-thor-s-sake.aspx) and [Save/Restore ISE State](http://blogs.msdn.com/b/powershell/archive/2010/06/05/export-and-import-powershell-ise-opened-files.aspx) issues (#2 and #3 in my list above).
+These are must haves, and I provide them alongside my code in the last section below.

-&#160;

 ## Why My Implementation Is Better

 **<u>Other solutions and why they suck:</u>**

-So of course before writing my own multiline comment/uncomment code I went searching for an existing solution, and I did find two.&#160; The first one was recommended by [Ed Wilson (aka Hey, Scripting Guy!)](http://blogs.technet.com/b/heyscriptingguy/) at the bottom of [this post](http://blogs.technet.com/b/heyscriptingguy/archive/2010/11/19/automatically-add-comments-in-powershell-work-with-text-files-and-customize-office-communicator.aspx).&#160; He recommended using the [PowerShellPack](http://archive.msdn.microsoft.com/PowerShellPack).&#160; I downloaded it, added it to my PS profile, and gave it a try.&#160; I was instantly disappointed.&#160; The [other solution I found](http://gallery.technet.microsoft.com/PowerShell-ISE-Add-On-to-38ec9dab) was by Clatonh (a Microsoft employee).&#160; Again, I added his code to my ISE profile to try it out, and was disappointed.
+So of course before writing my own multiline comment/uncomment code I went searching for an existing solution, and I did find two.
+The first one was recommended by [Ed Wilson (aka Hey, Scripting Guy!)](http://blogs.technet.com/b/heyscriptingguy/) at the bottom of [this post](http://blogs.technet.com/b/heyscriptingguy/archive/2010/11/19/automatically-add-comments-in-powershell-work-with-text-files-and-customize-office-communicator.aspx).
+He recommended using the [PowerShellPack](http://archive.msdn.microsoft.com/PowerShellPack).
+I downloaded it, added it to my PS profile, and gave it a try.
+I was instantly disappointed.
+The [other solution I found](http://gallery.technet.microsoft.com/PowerShell-ISE-Add-On-to-38ec9dab) was by Clatonh (a Microsoft employee).
+Again, I added his code to my ISE profile to try it out, and was disappointed.

 Here are the problems with their solutions: